Battle of Fuentes de Oñoro: Battle

+Both sides spent 4 May recovering from the ferocity of the previous day of fighting and reconsidered their options and battle plans.
+A French reconnaissance revealed that Wellington's right flank was weakly held by a unit of partisans near the hamlet of Poco Velho.
 Action began again at dawn on 5 May.
 Wellington had left the 7th Division exposed on his right flank.
 Masséna launched a heavy attack on the weak British–Portuguese flank, led by Montbrun's dragoons and supported by the infantry divisions of Marchand, Mermet, and Solignac.
 Right away, two 7th Division battalions were roughed up by French light cavalry.
 This compelled Wellington to send reinforcements to save the 7th Division from annihilation.
 This was only achieved by the efforts of the Light Division and the British and King's German Legion cavalry.

 On the threatened British–Portuguese right flank, the elite Light Division, well-supported by cavalry and artillery, made a textbook fighting withdrawal.
 For trifling casualties, they covered the retreat of the 7th Division and fell back into a stronger position selected by Wellington.
 During the retreat, whenever French artillery ventured too close, the British cavalry charged or feinted a charge.
 This allowed the infantry time to retreat out of range.
 If the French horsemen pressed the outnumbered British cavalry back, the British–Portuguese infantry formed squares and their volleys drove off the French.
 Montbrun then requested help from the Imperial Guard cavalry, which were present but had not yet been committed to battle.
+Time was of the essence and Masséna at once sent one of his aides-de-camp, Charles Oudinot, with orders to bring forward the Guard cavalry.
+Oudinot hastily set off and Masséna was impatiently checking his watch, pressed to commit this cavalry to what he believed was a decisive action of the battle.

-Time was of the essence and Masséna at once sent one of his aides-de-camp, Charles Oudinot, the son of Marshal Nicolas Oudinot, Duke of Reggio, with orders to bring forward the Guard cavalry.
-The young Oudinot hastily set off and Masséna was impatiently checking his watch, pressed to commit this cavalry to what he believed was a decisive action of the battle.
 Much to the general staff's stupefaction, Oudinot was soon seen returning without any cavalry following him.
 As soon as he saw him, Masséna furiously shouted from afar: "Where is the cavalry of the Guard?".
 The sweaty, dust-covered Oudinot needed a moment to catch his breath after his exhausting gallop but then explained that he was not able to fetch it.
 Oudinot had encountered the Guard cavalry second-in-command, General Louis Lepic, who sharply refused to commit his men, saying that he only recognised the Duke of Istria (Bessières) as commander and that without explicit orders from its commander, the Guard Horse Grenadiers and Dragoons would not draw their swords.
-In a staggering display of treachery, Bessières was absent from the field of battle, needlessly inspecting a series of ditches where the French army had passed a few days before.
+Bessières was absent from the field of battle, needlessly inspecting a series of ditches where the French army had passed a few days before.
 Unable to find the commander of the Guard in time, Masséna was forced to admit that the opportunity was lost.